 Real estate firms can align their portfolio with the ULI Greenprint net zero goal via email with written confirmation of the commitment by Friday April 2nd.
 This goal sets a minimum, and real estate firms are welcome to set more aggressive targets and timelines as part of their alignment; we welcome firms to support the ULI Greenprint Net Zero Goal in addition to alignment with other organizations’ net zero goals as well.
 Firms must include their whole portfolio, not just including select funds or regions.
 Companies must be ULI Greenprint real estate members to be eligible to align with the goal.

 Defining Net Zero for Real Estate

-The roadmap to achieve portfolio-wide net zero starts with energy efficiency as the most cost-effective solution for carbon reductions, moving on to onsite renewables, green power through the utility grid coupled with building electrification, and balancing the remaining emissions with offsite renewables, renewable energy credits (RECs), and offsets.
+Over time, Greenprint will help members navigate key steps on their journey to net zero by providing guidance, tools, and training to help members make progress towards these goals.
+The roadmap starts with energy efficiency as the most cost-effective solution for carbon reductions, moving on to onsite renewables, green power through the utility grid coupled with building electrification, and balancing the remaining emissions with offsite renewables, renewable energy credits (RECs), and offsets.
 Further strategies can include engaging tenants to reduce their emissions and exploring embodied carbon reductions in building materials.

 What are Greenprint Members saying about this?

 “As a sustainability pioneer and green building champion, CDL has remained steadfast in mitigating climate risks and reducing our carbon emissions.
 Complementing our firm commitment to green buildings, we started using solar energy at selected residential and commercial developments since the early 2000s and became the first Singapore developer to carbon neutralise our headquarter operations since 2009.